lbayliss-scottlogic/java-grad-project/README.md

 ### Extension Tasks

 - Write a class which can take a JSON representation of a filter and sort method and produce the runtime filter/sort for this
+- Rewrite the above sort and filter classes using java streams.
+All unit tests should be unaffected